 The Marketing Manager has developed some case studies for publishing on the company website.
 Using Workflows for Confluence, they can set up a page on Confluence that includes the details of the case study and apply a simple approval workflow.
 The Marketing Manager will need to select the individuals or groups of reviewers they need to review the document.

 This document will then be sent to specific reviewers for their comments and feedback.
-The Marketing Manager can set up email notifications for the review team but if Slack is their main communication hub then using the Workflows for Confluence webhooks will automatically trigger a notification to the Slack channel that the review team are using.
-This will let them know that there is a document waiting for their review and they can action it at the earliest opportunity.
+The Marketing Manager can set up email notifications for the review team but if Slack is their main communication hub, then using the Workflows for Confluence webhooks will automatically trigger a notification to the Slack channel that the review team are using.
+The Confluence Slack integration function means that they can then let them know that there is a document waiting for their review and they can action it at the earliest opportunity.